skrisliu/nsbntl/README.md

 6. Luojia-1 image data has a rough georeferencing, but not accurate enough.
 Need to georeference Luojia-1 image with similar steps.

+The ready-to-use data is available at [this link](https://figshare.com/s/b18c261fe9caaf4c1d7b) (Please drop an email at skrisliu AT gmail.com if the link stops working).

 ## Step 3: Analysis
 7. Download the NSB data from the monitoring network.
 Note the time difference and make sure adjust for local time.